andrewharvey/asgs2pgsql/README.md

 [ASGS](http://www.abs.gov.au/websitedbs/D3310114.nsf/home/Australian+Statistical+Geography+Standard+(ASGS\)) into a PostgreSQL database.
 Both the data from the CSV files and spatial geometries from the SHAPE files are loaded together.

+Once the ABS releases the 2011 Census data, I hope to produce similar scripts to load that data into PostgreSQL referencing this ASGS schema.

 The ASGS consists of Volumes 1-5.
 Publications 1270.0.55.001 - 1270.0.55.005.
 Only Volumes 1-3 have been release and as such these scripts just process 1-3.